Annus mirabilis papers: Special relativity

 The second axiom is the rule that the speed of light is the same for every observer.

 The theory, now called the special theory of relativity, distinguishes it from his later general theory of relativity, which considers all observers to be equivalent.
-Special relativity gained widespread acceptance remarkably quickly, confirming Einstein's comment that it had been "ripe for discovery" in 1905.
 Acknowledging the role of Max Planck in the early dissemination of his ideas, Einstein wrote in 1913 "The attention that this theory so quickly received from colleagues is surely to be ascribed in large part to the resoluteness and warmth with which he [Planck] intervened for this theory".
-In addition, the improved mathematical formulation of the theory by Hermann Minkowski in 1907 was influential in gaining acceptance for the theory.
+In addition, the spacetime formulation by Hermann Minkowski in 1907 was influential in gaining widespread acceptance.
 Also, and most importantly, the theory was supported by an ever-increasing body of confirmatory experimental evidence.